-When a single bit error is detected in the U54 L1 memory used as a cache, the error is corrected and the cache line is flushed consequently writing to the next level in the memory hierarchy (L2 cache).
-When a single bit error is detected in the the U54 L1 memory configured as an ITIM, the error is corrected and written back to the ITIM location.
+In the case of a single-bit error in the L1 instruction cache, the error is corrected and the cache line is flushed.
+When a single-bit error is detected in the ITIM, the error is corrected and written back to the SRAM.
+When the L1 data cache encounters a single-bit error, the data cache will correct the error, invalidate the cache line, and write the line back to the next level of memory hierarchy.